-As part of our request for your consent to use Google for educational purposes we ask that you carefully review Google's G Suite for Education Privacy Notice: https://gsuite.google.com/terms/education privacy.html
+As part of our request for your consent to use Google for educational purposes we ask that you carefully review Google's G Suite for Education Privacy Notice, linked here.

 Parents can also visit myaccount.google.com while signed in to their child's G Suite for Education account to view and manage the personal information and settings of the account.